 Plans to ban the sale of new petrol and diesel vehicles in the UK have been discussed since 2017 after a similar plan was announced in France.
 Not much has changed since then as the goal to reduce the sale of fossil fuel cars is still in effect.
-The date of the ban was originally 2030 but this has now been pushed back to 2035, and it has been adjusted to accommodate larger vehicles such as HGV and vans.
+The date of the ban has been brought forward again to 2030 for cars and vans, and it has been adjusted to accommodate larger vehicles such as HGV and vans.

 With the changes approaching fast, it's worth exploring what to expect and what you can do to prepare as a fleet owner or manager.